rayes0/blog/content/blog/spaced-repetition.md

 ---
-title: "A search for the best learning algorithm"
+title: "A Search for the Best Spaced Learning Algorithm"
 date: 2021-05-23T12:16:00-06:00
 tags:
 - memory